Small but Significant Heritage Items

 Port View boundary marker

-In the mid-1800s Port View Estate, the first major build outside the mediaeval town boundaries, was laid out as a gated community of large villas each set in its own extensive grounds.
-One of the original boundary markers for the estate can still be seen on the northern side of Higher Port View, about half-way along. – Location
+Port View Estate, the first major build outside the mediaeval town boundaries, was laid out in the mid-1800s as a gated community of large villas each set in its own extensive grounds.
+One of the original boundary markers for the estate can still be seen above the wall on the northern side of Higher Port View, about half-way along. – Location

-These two Victorian post boxes are still in use after more than a hundred years.
-One is at Longlands, and the other at South Pill. – Location 1Location 2
+These two Victorian wall-mounted post boxes are still in use after more than a hundred years.
+One is at Longlands, and the other at Middle Pill. – Location 1Location 2

 In the early 20th century the Rustic Tea Gardens and the Slade Tea Gardens flourished near Sand Quay.
 Both are now long gone, but this stone face built into the wall on the far side of the road from Sand Quay seems to be a remnant retrieved from the gardens.
 (Just above head height, it is easy to miss, even when not obscured by overhanging ivy.) – Location